Game Design Contests

 If they feel it necessary, judges are permitted to add extra games to the finalist list from those that were not selected as semi-finalists by the community.
 To date, this has only happened once.

 Each judge typically produces a spreadsheet of their scoring system of the 20 finalists along with some brief comments about each game.
 From this the judge or judges will select 3 to 7 finalists.
 The finalists are awarded a Contest Finalist accolade.
+And they can use this larger version on their promotional materials and packaging.

 Determining A Winner